npm-wharf/kickerd/README.md

  * `--file` - default `.kicker.toml` - the configuration file to use
  * `--prefix` - provide an explicit etcd key prefix to use when fetching keys (defaults to `NODE_ENV`).
+ * `--group` - allow an application to be run in a different config group, e.g., replica vs. primary.
  * `--lock-restart` - default `true` - limit instance restarts to one at a time using an etcd key for locking
  * `--lock-ttl` - default `5` - seconds the restart lock will stay in etcd (prevents deadlocks)
  * `--debug` - print out environment values - DO NOT DO THIS IN PROD, IT WILL TELL YOUR SECRETS TO THE LOG